MINERVAS: Massive INterior EnviRonments VirtuAl Synthesis: Experiments

 \section{Experiments}

-To validate the usefulness of our system, we use three computer vision tasks, including room layout estimation, semantic segmentation, and depth estimation.
-In these tasks, we use the DSL to customize the pipeline and synthesize data to improve the performance on the real datasets.
+To verify the usefulness of our system, we use three crucial interior scene understanding tasks, including room layout estimation, semantic segmentation, and depth estimation.
+We use the DSL to customize the pipeline for data synthesis.
 We demonstrate the capability of our system from two following perspectives: (1) Flexibility: our system has the potential in different vision tasks.
 (2) Validity: our system can boost the performance of existing methods using the synthesized data.

-\PAR{Experimental setup.} We deployed the system on a cloud-based cluster with more than 5000 computation nodes, each of which is composed of the Intel Xeon CPU with 64 cores.
-It takes 12 hours to generate a large-scale imagery dataset under 1 million views using MINERVAS system.

-The models are trained using two following training strategies: (1) training only on the real dataset (``r'') and (2) training on both synthetic and real dataset with Balanced Gradient Contribution (BGC)~\cite{RosSAW16} (``s + r'').
+For each task, the models are trained using two following training strategies: (1) training only on the real dataset (``r'') and (2) training on both synthetic and real dataset with Balanced Gradient Contribution (BGC)~\cite{RosSAW16} (``s + r'').
+All experiments are conducted on two NVIDIA Tesla V100 GPUs with 32 GB memory.

-Due to the space limitations, we refer readers to the supplementary material for the DSL code used to generate training data, experimental setups, training procedures and more qualitative results.
+Due to the space limitations, we refer readers to the supplementary material for the DSL codes and more quantitative and qualitative results.